Episode 523 (Neighbours): Impact and legacy

 The Holy Trinity Church experienced a surge of interest from fans of the show after the episode aired.

 The Holy Trinity Church experienced an increase in interest after the episode aired, with some viewers holding their own weddings there.
 Backpackers also visit the church during their holidays to see the nave where Scott and Charlene were married.
-The church has since been used again by Neighbours to film the weddings of Harold and Madge, Libby Kennedy (Kym Valentine) and Drew Kirk (Dan Paris) and Vanessa Villante (Alin Sumarwata) and Lucas Fitzgerald (Scott Major).
+The church has since been used again by Neighbours to film the weddings of Harold and Madge, Libby Kennedy (Kym Valentine) and Drew Kirk (Dan Paris), and Vanessa Villante (Alin Sumarwata) and Lucas Fitzgerald (Scott Major).
 Charlene's wedding dress was donated to the Tasmanian Museum and Art Gallery by Grundy television in 1989.
 It has since gone on display in the Powerhouse Museum and travelled to Victoria and the UK.
 A copy of the episode's script, autographed by Harding, fetched £2,000 when it came up for auction in London.

-In October 1997, the serial's longest serving character, Helen Daniels (Anne Haddy), was seen watching a video of Scott and Charlene's wedding, before she died.
-Kathleen Morgan from the Daily Record commented "The wedding video brought back memories of the soap's golden years".
+In October 1997, the serial's longest serving character, Helen Daniels (Anne Haddy), was seen watching a video of Scott and Charlene's wedding before she died.
+Kathleen Morgan from the Daily Record commented: "The wedding video brought back memories of the soap's golden years."
 Footage of the wedding was later shown during the soap's 20th anniversary episode, "Friends for Twenty Years".
 Charlene became an iconic bridal image, and when Jane Turner and Gina Riley were writing the 2004 season finale of Kath & Kim, they asked Minogue to play the character of Epponnee Rae who was due to get married.
-Executive producer, Rick McKenna, thought that it would be funny for Minogue to dress up as Charlene and the singer agreed.
-She appeared as a futuristic version of the character, complete with a lacy dress and 80's style hair.
+Executive producer Rick McKenna thought that it would be funny for Minogue to dress up as Charlene and the singer agreed.
+She appeared as a futuristic version of the character, complete with a lacy dress and 80s style hair.